GerHobbelt/pylene/doc/source/python/extension.rst

 Step 2: Writing an extension
 ----------------------------

-Bellow is an exemple of an extension module:
+Below is an exemple of an extension module:

 .. code-block:: cpp